-Past studies have shown that one of the main ways residents of District 4 get around is by driving alone.
+Past studies showed that one of the main ways residents of District 4 get around is by driving alone.
 Reducing single occupancy vehicle use would provide a number of benefits for the district, as decreased vehicle miles traveled correlates with increased safety for all road users and results in lower greenhouse gas emissions.
 More people walking, biking, and taking transit would reduce congestion and support the local economy by making it easier for residents and visitors to access commercial districts.

-This study will explore how District 4 residents get around, identify trips that have high shares of single-occupancy vehicle trips, and explore short and medium-term strategies to reduce these drive-alone trips.
+This District 4 Mobility Study explored how District 4 residents get around, identifed trips that have high shares of single-occupancy vehicle trips, and explored short and medium-term strategies to reduce these drive-alone trips.

-October 2019 - Spring 2020
+October 2019 - July 2020

-Community outreach, develop solutions
+Community outreach, developed solutions

 Cost and Funding

 This project was funded by the Transportation Authority’s Neighborhood Program at the request of District 4 Supervisor and Transportation Authority Board Member Gordon Mar.
 SFMTA work will be supported by the General Fund.